 Most people who visit Indonesia go to Bali at the end of their trip.
 I can’t blame them.
 It’s the perfect place to relax, soak in the sun, enjoy some gorgeous beaches, get close to the local traditions and pamper oneself.
 Bali is famous for its gorgeous resorts – they are some of the best places to stay in Bali; for its many healthy food options (there’s an abundance of great restaurants in Ubud), for its yoga retreats and last, but absolutely not least, for its spa.

 Having one (or more) spa treatments is definitely one of the things to do in Bali.
 As a girl, I am all for the beauty treatments – waxing, facials, hair care, manicure for my poor bitten nails, pedicure.
 But I definitely appreciate other wellness treatments, such as Balinese massages and hot stone massages.
-Nowadays their easy peasy to book, with sites like EazySpaDeals allowing to select the location of the various Bali spa, the treatments, and even showing a number of regular discounts.
+Nowadays their easy peasy to book, various sites allow you to select the location of the various Bali spa, the treatments, and even show a number of regular discounts.

-However, with so many to pick from, it’s hard to decide what the best spa in Bali for one’s needs.
+However, with so many to pick from, it’s hard to decide which spa you should go for.
 But worry not!
 I have selected what I think are the top Bali spa, scattered around the island, some of them located in some of the best places to stay in Bali, others just independent and all of them offering the most amazing treatments.

 For more things to do in Bali, just my post “Things to do in Bali in just one week.”